Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 We then deduce the expression of $\Pi_{1,a}^{(3)}$ for definition \eqref{defeff1}.

-In the same way, the configurations contributing to effective $6$-point vertex functions having branching melonic and intertwining boundaries can be easily obtained from a list of all allowed configurations.
-As for the previous case, some of these contributions can be resumed as effective pseudo-melonic effective vertices, such that the relevant LO contributions for each case are pictured on Figure \eqref{fig23bis} and Figure \eqref{fig24} below.
+In the same way, the configurations contributing to effective six-point vertex functions having branching melonic and intertwining boundaries can be easily obtained from a list of all allowed configurations.
+As for the previous case, some of these contributions can be resumed as effective pseudo-melonic effective vertices, such that the relevant LO contributions for each case are pictured in Figure \eqref{fig23bis} and Figure \eqref{fig24} below.

 Expressing this relationship in detail, we get for zero external momenta effective functions:

 for branching melonic boundaries, and :

 for intertwining boundaries.